The Kinks – from London’s Muswell Hill district – began their career in a similar way to hundreds of other groups, playing R&B and blues music.

-The former was likened to Dylan Thomas’ Under Milkwood while Arthur had to compete with Pete Townshend’s Tommy.
+The former was likened to Dylan Thomas’s Under Milkwood while Arthur had to compete with Pete Townshend’s Tommy.

-Both were writing rock operas without each other’s knowledge, but as Johnny Rogan states in his biography of The Kinks: “Davies’ celebration of the mundane was far removed from the studious iconoclasm of Tommy and its successors”.
+Both Davies and Townshend were writing rock operas without each other’s knowledge, but as Johnny Rogan states in his biography of The Kinks: “Davies’ celebration of the mundane was far removed from the studious iconoclasm of Tommy and its successors”.

 The last hit single during this “first” age of The Kinks was the glorious Days.
 This lilting and timeless ballad is another of Davies” many classics and was a major hit for Kirsty MacColl in 1989.

 Pete Quaife permanently departed in 1969 and was replaced by ex-Creation member John Dalton.